Dr Ali Roula known as Ali

 Ingénieur (M.Eng.) in Electronic Engineering

 Dr Roula is the head of Electrical and Electronic Engineering at the University of South Wales.
-He also leads research in the Medical Electronics and Signal Processing Research Unit.
+He also conducts research in the Medical Electronics and Signal Processing Research area.

 Dr. M. A. Roula obtained a PhD in Medical Imaging from Queen’s university of Belfast in 2004.
 During his PhD project, Dr. Roula worked in a multidisciplinary project at the Queen’s university of Belfast (QUB) to develop an automated computer system for the analysis of prostatic tumours.
 He also worked on developing 3D texture models for reconstructed CLSM (Confocal Laser scanned Microscopy) images of prostatic nuclei which allow discrimination between normal and malignant cells.

 After his PhD, Dr. Roula joined the faculty of advanced technology at the University of Glamorgan (UG) as a senior lecturer where he is involved teaching various electronics and computing modules as well as active research within the medical imaging research unit.
 He secured a EPSRC research grant to pursue research in computational aspects of applying MIT models for imaging in industrial as well as medical applications such as localisation of brain strokes.

 Currently Dr. Roula is investigating the use of EEG brain computer interfacing as communication and transportation aid for people with severe motor disability as well as the effect of electrical stimulation on brain function.

 Dr. Roula is a regular reviewer of technical conferences such as IEEE IACSSA, acted as publication Co-chair in the 26th IEEE ICM2014 conference and reviews journals such as pattern recognition.
 Dr. Roula as published over 40+ research papers in field of biomedical engineering and computing.

 Previous responsibilitiesPost Graduate program leader for Electronics’ MSc awards (MSc Embedded systems , MSc Electronics and IT, MSc Satellite communications, MSc Optoelectronics) Projects’ coordinator for Electronics (Postgraduate and Undergraduate).
 Member of CES Faculty Research Committee Member of school teaching and learning committee (2003-2005), Member of the departmental research Committee (DRPC) (2004 -2005).
 BEng Course leader for electronics (2013-2014) Year tutor – (various years)